 Learn something new every day

-Volkmann's canals are also components of osteons.
+A different series of canals known as “Volkmann's canals” are also an important part of this hard outer layer.
 They are situated perpendicular to the long axis of the bone and connect the blood supply and nerves to the periosteum, which covers the surface of bones, to the Haversian canals.
-Found within spaces called lacunae, osteocytes sense strain or stress in bones, and they maintain the bone matrix found within the lamellae.
+Particles known as “osteocytes” are found within spaces of this canal called lacunae, and their main job is to sense strain or stress in bones.
+They also maintain and support the bone matrix found within the lamellae.

 Osteocytes are usually held together by canaliculi, which are very narrow canals that help facilitate the distribution of nutrients and the elimination of waste through the bone.
 Canaliculi radiate outward from the center, like the spokes of a wheel, and they connect the Haversian canal.
 Most osteons don’t themselves move, but a lot of movement happens within them.